berglundtony/AdressBook_WebAPI_CORE/README.md

 4. Execute the sqript
-5. If there is somthing wrong in the connection to the database check The connectionstring is in the file appsettings.json  maybe you have to change the DataSource to your instance of SQL-Server ./SQLEXPRESS if you use the Microsogt SQL Express version.
+5. If there is somthing wrong in the connection to the database check The connectionstring is in the file appsettings.json  maybe you have to change the DataSource to your instance of SQL-Server ./SQLEXPRESS if you are using the Microsoft SQL Express version.

   "ConnectionStrings": {
     "DefaultConnection": "Data Source=.;Initial Catalog=AdressBook;Integrated Security=True"
   }